 Tuckey’s Approach to Improving Indoor Air Quality

-At Tuckey Mechanical Services, we understand that each family and each home has their own unique requirements.
+At Tuckey Mechanical Services, we understand that each family and each home has its own unique requirements.
 That’s why, instead of offering only cookie-cutter solutions, we take the time to sit down with you to truly understand what your needs are.
 For example, perhaps you suffer from allergies and want to reduce the amount of dust in the air.
-Or maybe your child suffers from asthma and needs a more comprehensive solution that also addresses mold spores and airborne viruses.
+Or maybe your child has asthma and needs a more comprehensive solution that also addresses mold spores and airborne viruses.

 Whatever your situation is, we’ll carefully listen to your needs and offer solutions that meet your requirements — as well as your budget.
 If you’re a homeowner looking for cleaner indoor air in South Central Pennsylvania, you can’t go wrong with the residential air quality solutions that we provide.
-Of course, we’re not your doctor, and you should always seek qualified medical help in determining the exact causes and treatments for you and your family’s respiratory ailments.
-But when your doctor advises you to improve your IAQ, we’re here to help.
+Of course, we’re not your doctor, and you should always seek qualified medical help in determining the exact causes and treatments for your and your family’s respiratory ailments.
+But when you’re generally seeking to improve your IAQ, we’re here to help.

-We’ve been named a best in class business for 2016, 2017 and 2018 by Cumberland County residents according to the Carlisle Sentinel poll.
+We’ve been named a best-in-class business for five consecutive years by Cumberland County residents, according to a Carlisle Sentinel / Cumberlink poll.
 When you have us install an air quality solution in your home, you can count on it to work effectively and reduce the occurrence of pollutants in your air.

 Since our team consists of professional HVAC technicians, plumbers and electricians, you can also rest assured that the system we install will make the most sense for your home’s energy consumption.
 It’s why we’re proud of our “A” rating from Angie’s List, since nothing speaks so clearly to the quality of our service as the positive reviews of our pleased clients.